guMcrey/version-rocket/README.md

 If a new version is available, a new version update prompt will be displayed to and the user will be given an operation button to refresh the page.
 Alternatively, **version-rocket** can notify you by receiving a callback function to support custom user interface.

+We use the **Web Worker API** based on javascript to do the polling loop, will not affect the browser rendering process.

 ## Features

 - Compatible with all modern browsers